Kings Cross Steelers: Subsequent chronology

 In the summer of 1996 the club joined the Surrey County Union.
 They played their first game on 21 September 1996, which they lost by 92–10 to Orleans Former Pupils at Strawberry Hill.

 In June 1999 the Steelers become full members of the English Rugby Football Union (RFU) and at the same time joined Surrey County League Four.

 In August 1999 the Steelers played a match against the newly formed Manchester gay team, the Village Spartans.
 This was the world's first match between two gay/bi rugby teams.
 The Steelers won 22–15.

 In July 2000 the Steelers took part in the Rugby Sevens competition at the UK Gay Sports Festival held at Waltham Forest.
 Visiting US team, the Washington Renegades, and the Manchester Village Spartans also fielded teams.

 In 2001 the Steelers grew to be large enough to field a second squad.
 The 2nd XVs played their first match in February.

 In June 2002, the club were runners up in the Mark Kendall Bingham Memorial Tournament.
-In May 2004 the Steelers hosted the 2004 Bingham Cup in Esher.
+In May 2004 the Steelers hosted the 2004 Bingham Cup in Esher, Surrey.

 In February 2007 the club celebrated its first "gay marriage" between two Steelers.
 The club travelled to Copenhagen for the Union Cup, the biennial tournament for European inclusive rugby clubs in May, winning the cup.
 In May, the club was promoted to the Essex League 2.
 In Dublin in 2008 the Steelers were the tournament runners-up, losing to the Sydney Convicts in the final.

 In 2009, the club hosted, and won, the Union Cup.
 In 2011, the club successfully defended its Union Cup title in Amsterdam after a final against the Manchester Village Spartans.

 In the same year, the club won the Hadrian Cup, a yearly tournament held in Newcastle and organised by the Newcastle Ravens.

-In May 2013, the club again successfully retained the Union Cup in Bristol after a final against Ireland's Emerald Warriors.
+In May 2013, the club again successfully retained the Union Cup in Bristol, after a final against Ireland's Emerald Warriors.
 The club won without conceding a single try throughout the tournament.

 In 2014 the club travelled to Sydney for the Bingham Cup in August.
 The club narrowly lost out in the semi-final match.

 In May 2015, the Steelers successfully defended the Union Cup.